Kleinheubach

 Kleinheubach - Princely Splendour

-Kleinheubach is literally in the centre of Churfranken, surrounded by several wine towns.
+Kleinheubach is literally at the centre of Churfranken, surrounded by several wine towns.
 It has its very own and unique gems, like the Lutheran Baroque church with the organ made by a master named Dauphin.

 The baroque palace of the Prince zu Löwenstein was built in the French style, inspired by Versailles.
 Being mainly used as a conference hotel it is the venue of high-quality corporate events.
 The vinoteque of the vinery “Weingut Fürst Löwenstein” is found in the former princely stables.